Aurand Harris Grant & Fellowship - Instructions and Request to Submit

 STEP TWO April 18: FULL GRANT APPLICATION -- Those invited to submit a Full Grant Application will be sent a list of additional required information to submit, which must be postmarked by April 18, 2016.

 AURAND HARRIS GRANT AND FELLOWSHIP FUND

-Request to Submit Application FORM (LINK to Printer Friendly Copy)
+Request to Submit Application FORM (use BUTTON-LINK for Printer Friendly Copy)

 All information on this Request to Submit Application should fit on a maximum of 4 pages